 Pop up sprinklers or sub surface drippers?

-Let me start by saying that both will do the job of delivering water to your lawn and both can be installed as a DIY project – even if you don’t have much irrigation experience.
-Both work, both have been proven and successfully used for decades.
+There are two main types of systems to consider: pop-up sprinklers and underground or subsurface drippers.
+As with anything, there are pros and cons to each, and with a little bit of knowledge, it's easy enough to figure out the best type for you.
+Let me start by saying that both will do the job of delivering water to your lawn, and both can be installed as a DIY project – even if you don’t have much irrigation experience.
+Both work; both have been proven and successfully used for decades.
 It isn’t so much a question of which one is better but rather which one suits you and your circumstances the best.

-This is a system where you install a network of dripper pipe underneath your lawn.
-The drippers are built into a special type of poly pipe.
-There us usually a dripper every 300mm along the pipe and they each emit around 2 or 3 litres per hour of water (depending on the brand you use).
+This is a system where you install a network of dripper pipes underneath your lawn, usually about 100mm below the surface.
+Drippers are built into a special type of poly pipe, spaced every 300mm.
 Sometimes you'll hear that underground dripper systems don't work and are unreliable.
-We've heard this a lot too however this sort of opinion comes from instances where the system hasn't been installed properly or the wrong type of pipe has been used.
-It is often the case where less expensive above ground drip pipe is used instead of the type that is designed to be buried.
-I can assure you that when done properly, sub surface systems work extremely well.
+We've heard this too; however, this opinion comes from instances where the system hasn't been installed correctly, or the wrong type of pipe has been used.
+It is often the case where a less expensive above-ground drip pipe is used instead of the kind that is designed to be buried.
+I can assure you that subsurface systems work exceptionally well when done properly.

-- Drippers are more water efficient.
-This type of system uses less water than sprinklers to do the same job as water is delivered straight to the root zone
+- Drippers are more water-efficient.
+This type of system uses less water than sprinklers to do the same job as water is delivered directly to the root zone.

 - Better for sloping areas because there is no runoff

 - Dripper systems are more expensive to buy upfront than sprinkler systems – up to twice as much.
-This can be a deterrent to choosing this type of system but if you consider the savings you’ll make in the amount of water you use, a dripper system will eventually claw back that extra upfront cost.
+This can be a deterrent to choosing this type of system; however, if you consider the reasons you'd use a system like this and the long term saving of water, you can quickly start to justify the cost.

-- The drippers can get clogged with lawn roots over time.
-This is called root intrusion and happens because the lawn roots will always want to hunt down the water source.
-The traditional way to prevent this is by injecting chemicals down the pipes to kill off the roots.
-Because we don’t like the idea of this, we sell a brand of dripper pipe called Rainbird Coppershield.
-Through its innovative design, they guarantee it against root intrusion without the use of chemicals.
+- Some types of drippers can get clogged with lawn roots over time.
+This is called root intrusion and happens because the lawn roots like to hunt down the water source.
+The traditional way to prevent this is by injecting chemicals into the pipes to kill off the roots.
+Because we don’t like the idea of this, we promote a chemical-free type of dripper pipe called Rainbird Coppershield.
+Through its innovative design, Rainbird guarantees it against root intrusion without the use of chemicals.

 When it comes to DIY installing an irrigation system - were here to help.
 Have a look at our extensive online resources to help you get your project started.
 We stock all the major brands at competitive prices and can provide you with a free design and quote when you're ready.
 More importantly, we'll back you up with all the help you need to get your system installed, even if you've never installed an irrigation system before.